dhruvladia/career-coach-ai/frontend/README.md

-# LearnTube AI Career Coach - Streamlit Frontend
+# AI Career Coach - Streamlit Frontend

-This is a Streamlit-based chatbot interface for the LearnTube AI Career Coach application.
+This is a Streamlit-based chatbot interface for the AI Career Coach application.

 ## Features